CS-SI/SafeScale/README.md

   ```
   $ safescale cluster feature add mycluster keycloak
   ```
-- and using ansible, which is the preferred method to install your software in a SafeScale cluster: installing a simple script:
+- and using ansible, which is the PREFERRED method to install your software in a SafeScale cluster: installing a simple script:
   ```
   $ safescale cluster ansible playbook my-cluster my-ansible-script.yml